StreamLabs/Newzoo: Fortnite still rules Twitch, but hours watched declined in Q3

-Fortnite was still the most-watch game on livestreaming platform Twitch in the third quarter, but the hours watched on the platform declined.
+Fortnite was still the most-watch game on livestreaming platform Twitch in the third quarter, but the hours watched on the platform declined, according to a report by Newzoo and Streamlabs.

 During the quarter, the most notable change here is the sharp increase in the number of hours watched for World of Warcraft.
 With the release of WoW Classic at the end of August, users watched 189.9 million hours of WoW content in Q3, nearly 100 million more hours than last quarter.